 Large natural areas are increasingly isolated, within a matrix of human-dominated landscapes and seascapes.
 This isolation affects the movement of species and the flow of ecological processes necessary for the provision of ecosystem services that are essential for human well-being.
 Connectivity is a concept that recognizes that habitats and species function best as part of a large, interconnected network that is maintained and protected for nature by involving people.
 Therefore connections to the wider semi-natural and natural landscapes are an essential feature for many protected areas.

-UNEP have recently committed to the development of a Connectivity Conservation Strategy.
-This strategy will assist countries and regions to integrate connectivity considerations into national land-use and seascape planning processes in line with their commitments towards the achievement of the CBD Strategic Plan for Biodiversity, notably Aichi Targets 5, 11, 12, 14 and 15.
+UN Environment have recently committed to the development of a Connectivity Conservation Strategy.
+This strategy will assist countries and regions to integrate connectivity considerations into national land-use and seascape planning processes in line with their commitments towards the achievement of the CBD Strategic Plan for Biodiversity, notably Aichi Biodiversity Targets 5, 11, 12, 14 and 15.